kamax-matrix/matrix-synapse-rest-password-provider/README.md

     config:
       endpoint: "http://change.me.example.com:12345"
 ```
-Set `endpoint` to the appropriate value.
+Set `endpoint` to the value documented with the endpoint provider.

 ## Use
 1. Install, configure, restart synapse